Generic name: fluticasone and salmeterol [ floo-TIK-a-sone, sal-ME-te-rol ]

 blurred vision, tunnel vision, eye pain, or seeing halos around lights;

-signs of a hormonal disorder--worsening tiredness or muscle weakness, feeling light-headed, anxiety, feeling irritable, nausea, vomiting, loss of appetite, diarrhea, weight loss, weight gain, slow wound healing.
+signs of a hormonal disorder--worsening tiredness or weakness, feeling light-headed, nausea, vomiting.

 cold symptoms such as stuffy nose, sneezing, sore throat; or

 ear infection (in a child)--fever, ear pain or full feeling, trouble hearing, drainage from the ear, fussiness.